Things to do in Tbilisi, Georgia

 If you are in search of some unique travel experiences in Tbilisi, you have to visit the Tbilisi Antique Archaeological Museum!
 Founded by Georgian archeologist Rostom Abramishvili, this museum is like a time travel machine that’ll take you back to the simpler yet innovative days.

 End your fist day in Tbilisi with a walk over the technologically and architecturally marvelous Bridge Of Peace.
 A steel and glass pedestrian bridge, this fixture in the historical district of Tbilisi is a sight to behold at night.

 On your way from the Archeological museum to the Bridge Of Peace, make a pit stop at the Georgian Orthodox Cathedral of Tbilisi Sioni Cathedral.
 Quaint and historical, this cathedral has a calming aura around it.

 Best things to do in Tbilisi – Day 2

-- Visit the Marjanishvili Theatre, one of the two most important theatres in Tbilisi.
-Take a private transfer to the Holy Trinity Cathedral of Tbilisi (also called Sameba Cathedral), Georgia’s largest church and one of the most impressive orthodox churches you’ll ever come across.
+End your 2nd day in Tbilisi with a visit to its famous Holy Trinity Cathedral.
+Also called Sameba Cathedral, this is Georgia’s largest church and one of the most impressive orthodox churches you’ll ever come across.